IE-OnDemand/MerakiBackup/README.md

 and devices, for the config settings that have API endpoint support.

 ### PREREQUISITES
-Use with Meraki Python SDK @ github.com/meraki/dashboard-api-python/ & install required libraries with

-  `pip install -r requirements.txt`

 > API key can, and is recommended to, be set as an environment variable named MERAKI_DASHBOARD_API_KEY.
+Use with Meraki Python SDK @ github.com/meraki/dashboard-api-python/ & install required libraries with `pip install -r requirements.txt`

+  **OR** If you have/use poetry:
+  `poetry install`
+  And then to activate your environment:
+  `poetry shell`

 ### USAGE
 Run the command below.
 Options are not required if enclosed in "[]".
   `./backup_configs.py [-o <org_id>] [-k <api_key>] [-t <tag>] [-y]`

 If the optional [-t <tag>] is provided, then filter only for those networks with the tag, along with those networks' devices.